 Slowly working your way up the proverbial hill will also help you avoid potential muscle strains in your feet, calves and shins.
 A pulled calf could leave you sidelined for weeks, and if you have limited ankle mobility or are recovering from a past injury, you could be at greater risk for a strain.
 Easing your way in (as well as incorporating a daily warm-up and cool down) will better help you reach your goals while staying healthy.

 Almost as ubiquitous as the workout itself are the accompanying "before and afters" users post online to share their 12-3-30 results.
-Innocent as they may seem, these types of videos typically end up being more harmful than helpful, leading viewers down a toxic path of anxiety, comparison and self-loathing.
+Innocent as they may seem, these types of videos typically end up being more harmful than helpful, leading viewers down a toxic path of anxiety and comparison.

 By design, the "before and after" posts imply that one outcome is more desirable than the other.
 In addition to facilitating unhealthy comparisons, they also set misleading and unrealistic expectations—in this case, associated with the 12-3-30 workout.
 Though it's true our physical appearance is inherently tied to fitness, that's only one component of our overall health, and a 15-second video flashing a toned tummy and perky butt doesn't give you the whole story.
 A lot can happen between those two moments in time, and our bodies are constantly changing.
 The 12-3-30 workout is not a miracle pill, so take those clips with a grain of salt (or, honestly, avoid them altogether).